Every Corpus Was a Body Once: Putting the [body] language into LLMs

 “Language is humanity's most spectacular open source project.” ― Gretchen McCulloch, Because Internet: Understanding the New Rules of Language

-In the spirit of keeping Minnebar weird, come ready to experiment with LLMs and creative/collaborative output in a competitive race.
-I'll bring the markers and posterboard!
+In the spirit of keeping Minnebar weird, come ready to draw with crayons and experiment with how we communicate through (and without) AI.
+I'll bring the supplies.

 Kelly Heitz